 Step 1: Vacuum

-Step 2: Spot clean
+Step 2: Spot Clean

+If, after vacuuming, any stains or discolorations remain, we recommend spot cleaning.
 A few general spot cleaning tips to remember:

-- For wet spills, blot the area to remove excess liquid.
+- For wet spills, blot the area to remove excess liquid

-- For a dry stain, vacuum it first.
+- For a dry stain, vacuum it first

 To spot clean your marine carpet, there are a variety of different methods you can use:

 - Use a multi-purpose cleaner to spot clean a specific area.
-You can even use degreaser for those stubborn stains caused by grease or oil so long as it does not have any harsh solvents.
+You can even use degreaser for those stubborn stains caused by grease or oil as long as it does not have any harsh solvents.
 Make sure to presoak and rinse the carpet for best results.

 - To remove difficult stains such as fish blood, you can use cold water and mild dish soap.
 Apply to the affected area and let soak.
 Avoid hot water (this can make the stain permanent).
 Blot with a towel or sponge.
 You can follow up with a soft-medium bristle brush and scrub after first or second soak.
 Rinse the area completely and repeat.

 - Baking soda can be a huge help to remove odors such as wet dog or that fishy seawater smell.
 It can also assist in removing some stains.
-Lightly mist the carpet first, the sprinkle a generous amount of baking soda over it.
+Lightly mist the carpet first, then sprinkle a generous amount of baking soda over it.
 The longer you let it sit, the more absorbent it will be (3 hours minimum- can be left overnight).
 Return after allowing the baking soda to work and vacuum it up.

 The key to successfully cleaning your boat carpet and in removing a stain is to be sure all the soap/cleaning residue is rinsed off.